blackducksoftware/detect-docker-inspector/README.md

 ## Overview ##

-Black Duck Docker Inspector is a Synopsys Detect inspector that enables Synopsys Detect to analyze your docker images without running them.
+Detect Docker Inspector is a Synopsys Detect inspector that enables Synopsys Detect to analyze your docker images without running them.
+Detect Docker Inspector is invoked by running Synopsys Detect.

 Information on using Synopsys Detect can be found [here](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=introduction.html)